DigitalCoin1/Electrum_Server/HOWTO.md

 ### Step 7.
 Import blockchain into the database or download it

-It's recommended that you fetch a pre-processed leveldb from the net.
+It's recommended to fetch a pre-processed leveldb from the net.
 The "configure" script above will offer you to download a database with pruning limit 100.

-You can fetch recent copies of electrum leveldb databases with different pruning limits and further instructions from the Electrum full archival server foundry at: https://foundry.electrum.org/
+-You can fetch recent copies of electrum leveldb databases with different pruning limits and further instructions from the Electrum full archival server foundry at: https://foundry.electrum.org/

 Alternatively, if you have the time and nerve, you can import the blockchain yourself.

-As of October 2019 it takes about 4 hours to import the whole blockchain, depending on CPU speed, I/O speed, and your selected pruning limit.
+As of April 2014 it takes between one and two days to import 500k blocks, depending on CPU speed, I/O speed, and your selected pruning limit.

 It's considerably faster and strongly recommended to index in memory.
 You can use /dev/shm or